courageousillumination/deckr/README.md

 ### UI
 We were able to allow players to leave the game while allowing other players to continue.
 Furthermore, the UI’s design was improved markedly in this iteration.
 It now includes an expandable/collapsible chatbox, a drop-down informing players of who else is in the game room, a feed detailing what actions have been made in the game, and in the case of Dominion, pop-up images of the cards and alt-text listing the cards’ features.
 We found that without an action feed and easily readable cards, usability was low, making these improvements necessary.

+## Known Issues

+* Developers can't upload a set of card images with their game definitions
+* No protection against malicious developers
+* Hearts UI has not been beutified

 ## FAQ

 ##### Q: How do I get [package name]?